 Political developments since October 2009

 As Gupta has argued, changes in the regulatory framework in India for GM crops: “…have been stimulated by socioeconomic concerns relating to foreign dependence, social need and economic gain (or lack thereof) from transgenic crops…” (Gupta, 2011, p 737) In particular, when the Minister of State at the Ministry of Environment and Forests (Ramesh), announced in October 2009 that the GEAC’s judgements and advice on Bt Brinjal were not being accepted, and that further studies and more data would be required before any regulatory decision could be made, his decision could be understood as a repudiation of the technocratic model.
 His policy judgement clearly indicated that he took the view that too few endpoints and putative risks had been studied or assessed, and that, for those that had been investigated, too few data had been gathered from samples that were too small.
 Instead, Ramesh initiated a process of public consultation that, amongst other things, addressed issues such as: 1) how wide or narrow the scope of any adequate ‘risk assessment’ should be, and 2) how extensive and comprehensive should the requisite studies be?
 What never emerged from the Indian government was a definitive statement of its risk assessment policy for GM foods and crops.
 Mahyco was, in effect, told that its risk assessment policies and data sets had been insufficient, but the Indian government did not provide any indication of what might eventually be deemed necessary and sufficient.
-To use a policy-cliché: the devil will be in the detail.
-The 2011 Biotechnology Regulatory Authority of India (BRAI) Bill also left those details unresolved.
+While this paper has highlighted how limited the testing had been and how few data were available, neither this paper nor this author is recommending what should be deemed necessary and/or sufficient in India.
+It is intrinsic to the analysis provided here that responsibility for judging how much data of which sorts will be necessary for Indian policy-making purposes is a matter for which Indian ministers should take responsibility, and for which they should be democratically accountable.
+It is not for a British academic to tell the Indian government or Parliament what it should require and accept.
+On the other hand, it would be reasonable to assume that if the Indian government set its requirements significantly below those set for the European Union, Indian exporters of GM crops might have considerable difficulties gaining access to the EU’s single market.

-The tactic subsequently adopted by the Indian government was however bizarre and perverse.
+The tactics adopted by the Indian government since the summer of 2011have however been bizarre and perverse.
 Instead of abandoning the pretence of trying to operate a purely technocratic regime and embracing a more sophisticated and realistic understanding of science-based risk policy-making, the Indian government attempted to turn back the clock and to re-impose a technocratic structure, procedure and narrative.
 Once however ‘Pandora’s box’ has been opened, it is not clear that an attempt to re-impose a technocratic orthodoxy can be sustained.